Seibu Sayama Line

-The Seibu Sayama Line (西武狭山線, Seibu Sayama-sen) is a commuter railway line in Saitama Prefecture, Japan, operated by the private railway operator Seibu Railway.
+The Sayama Line (狭山線, Seibu Sayama-sen) is a commuter railway line in Saitama Prefecture, Japan, operated by the private railway operator Seibu Railway.
 The 4.2 km line extends from Nishi-Tokorozawa Station on the Seibu Ikebukuro Line to Seibukyūjō-mae Station in Tokorozawa, Saitama.

 Stations and service pattern

 All stations are located in Tokorozawa, Saitama.
 Abbreviations here are for the table below, not formally used.

 Local (各停, Kakutei) Stops at all stations.